 Photographic documentation of 206 selected items, along with corresponding labels.
 These digital copies have already been shown at an exhibition at the minerals’ place of origin in Tsumeb, Namibia.

-Data inspector front-end for visualizing the data, as well as digital copies for internal use.
+Data Inspector front-end for visualizing the data, as well as digital copies for internal use.